idthic/ihep/README.md

 # ihep

-A small CLI tool to download and open PDF files of papers.
+A small CLI tool to download and open PDF files of papers in high-energy physics.
+This is based on the REST API of INSPIRE (inspirehep.net).

-Do you download the PDF file of the same paper many times because you forgot where you store the specific PDF?
+Do you download a PDF file of the same paper many times because you forget where you store the specific PDF?
 This small tool defines the central repository of the PDF files in your home directory and allow managing the PDF files.

+# Start using

-# Prerequisites
+## Prerequisites

 - `rsync`
 - `node` (Node.js)